Ge Hong

 Ge Hong (葛洪 (Gě Hóng, Ko Hung); b.
 283 – d.
-343 or 364), courtesy name Zhichuan (稚川), was a Chinese linguist, Taoist practitioner, philosopher, physician, politician, and writer during the Eastern Jin dynasty.
+343 or 364), courtesy name Zhichuan (稚川), was a Chinese linguist, philosopher, physician, politician, and writer during the Eastern Jin dynasty.
 He was the author of Essays on Chinese Characters, the Baopuzi, the Emergency Formulae at an Elbow's Length, among others.
 He was the originator of first aid in traditional Chinese medicine and influenced later generations.

+He also took on the name Baopuzi (抱朴子), with which translates literally as ‘embracing simplicity’—a reflection of his commitment to fundamental virtues, unadorned truth, and detachment from material temptations.

 Early life

-Ge Hong was born as the third son into a well-established family, his father died when he was 13.
+Ge Hong was born near Jurong county in AD 283, as the third son into a well-established family originally from Eastern Wu.

+His ancestor Ge Xi (葛奚) once served in the high ranking position of Dahonglu (大鸿胪) in Eastern Wu.
+His great-uncle was Ge Xuan (葛玄) (also known as Ge Xianweng), an alchemist during the Three Kingdoms period.
+He studied alchemy and Taoism with Zuo Ci.

+His father, Ge Ti (葛悌), served as the prefect of Shaoling (邵陵) after the nation entered the Jin Dynasty.
+He died when Ge Hong was 13 and his family went into decline.
+Ge had no inheritance and took up farming at an early age.
+As the family library had been destroyed in the war, Ge borrowed books from friends, selling firewood to make money for buying paper and writing brushes so he could copy the books.

+Ge Hong is of an ascetic nature and did not like honor and gain.
+He was not especially fond of classic literature, but rather especially appreciated the guidance of the divine.
+Ge Hong studied Chinese alchemy under Ge Xuan's disciple Zheng Yin (郑隐).

 Career

+By Ge Hong's time, although the family was declining, he was employed in numerous high ranking positions within the bureaucracy of the time.

 In his public service role as an official, he was often asked to appraise his friends and acquaintances as possible candidates for government office positions and was also chosen to perform military service.
-However, he was unhappy with his life as an official.
-Although he never rejected Confucianism, he grew interested in Taoist cultivation and using drugs so he could achieve the spiritual freedoms of Taoist Immortality.
+However, he was unhappy with his life as an official and general.
+Although he never rejected Confucianism, he grew interested in Taoist cultivation and elixirs to achieve the spiritual freedoms of Taoist Immortality.